|Name||Disability Rights Florida|

-CAP follows a specific due process policy whenever considering involvement or representation at a formal appeal to include consideration of mediation.
-CAP continues to resolve client disputes with the Florida Division of Vocational Rehabilitation (DVR) and Division of Blind Services (DBS) through alternative dispute resolution.
+CAP continues to resolve client disputes with the Florida Division of Vocational Rehabilitation (DVR) and Division of Blind Services (DBS) through alternative dispute resolution and considers mediation prior to representation at a formal appeal.
 CAP has utilized the DVR Ombudsman’s office and the DBS Bureau Chief when needed.
-Many of these complaints involve prior approval requests for medical treatment, and for post-secondary education, assistive technology, post-employment, small business denials and the appeal process itself.
+Frequent complaints involve delays throughout the rehabilitation process, concerns related to effectiveness of counselor or counselor turnover (30% during 2013) prior approval requests for medical treatment, post-secondary education, assistive technology, post-employment, small business denials and the appeal process itself.

 i.
 Systemic advocacy: Describe the systemic advocacy undertaken.
 Indicate the problems that have been identified in the delivery of VR and independent living services.
 To the extent possible, detail evidence/documentation that substantiates the problems.
 Summarize the activities CAP has undertaken to remedy the problems.
 Outline the State VR agency’s responses to those activities and explain the status of the problems at the close of the fiscal year.
 As appropriate, provide CAP’s plans for continuing to address the problems during the next fiscal year.